castrorazo/EMBSYS310-assignment01-/assignment1_problems1-3.md

 2. To complete your homework, submit the PR link within Canvas (this step is mandatory - without something in Canvas, I won't be able to grade).
 3. If I have any comments, I will leave them in the PR then also point out there are comments in Canvas together with your grade.

-## Troubleshooting:
-- The first time you click a link for this classroom, you may need to associate your GitHub account to the classroom.
-- Some students reported they don't have access: this is a GitHub Classroom bug.
-If this happens, contact us immediately supplying the repo link as well as your GitHub account name.
-Create the repos as soon as possible to give us time to address any permissions issue before the assignments are due.